WD Black SN850X Vs. Samsung 990 PRO: Clash of the Titans

 Samsung 990 Pro Versus WD Black SN850X

-The 990 PRO is still Samsung’s flagship M.2 SSD in 2023.
-Although there are now faster PCI-Express 5.0 (Gen5) SSDs in the consumer market, Samsung is again biding its time before releasing an SSD for the new interface.
+The 990 PRO is still Samsung’s flagship M.2 SSD in late 2023.
+Although there are now faster PCI-Express 5.0 (Gen5) SSDs in the consumer market, Samsung is biding its time before releasing an SSD for the new interface.

 SN850X Vs. 990 PRO: Specifications